-URL and DNS Resolver
+URL to IP Address - DNS Resolver

 This page resolves a domain or URL into DNS records without changing the current single and bulk lookup forms.
 It is useful for DNS troubleshooting, hosting validation, and mapping endpoints to IPv4 or IPv6 addresses.